Graft - opening chapters

 “I, I’m sorry.
 I couldn’t understand what they were saying.”
 It was too much to think about anything other than an apology.

 “It doesn’t make sense.”
-She was staring down at her lap, at her leg.
+She was staring down at her leg.
 I risked a glance down too.
-Her shoes had been white, but the one on her affected side was getting stained brown-green, the towel she held against her wound mercifully blocking my view of anything more.
+Her shoes had been white, but the one on her affected side was getting stained red-brown, the towel she held against her wound blocking my view of anything more.

 “They discover new diseases all the time, right?”
 I said.
 “Things that were always there and weren’t severe enough to notice, or mutated, or jumped from animals to us.
 Most of them just aren’t like, like this.”